AppImage/docs.appimage.org/packaging-guide/obs.md

-# Using Open Build Service to generate AppImages
+# Using the Open Build Service

 ### What is Open Build Service